Jeetislive/auth-tutorial/README.md

-Authentication System using MERN Stack
+# MERN Stack Authentication System

-This project is a comprehensive authentication system built using the MERN stack.
-It features user registration, login, email verification, and password recovery with secure token-based authentication.
+A robust authentication system built using the MERN stack, providing seamless and secure user registration, login, and password management features.
+The backend is built with Node.js, Express, and MongoDB, while the frontend is developed in React.

-Features
+## 🔑 Key Features
-User Registration: New users can register and receive a verification code via email.
+- **User Registration with Email Verification**: Users register and receive a verification code via email to activate their accounts.
-Email Verification: Users must verify their email before accessing the application.
-Login & JWT Authentication: Users can log in, and a JWT token is issued for secure session management.
-Session Management: Sessions are managed using JWT tokens and are invalidated upon logout.
-Password Recovery: Forgot password functionality with an email-based password reset process.
+- **JWT-Based Login**: Secure login system with JSON Web Tokens (JWT) for authentication and session management.
+- **Password Recovery & Reset**: Email support for users to recover their accounts and reset forgotten passwords.
-Secure Passwords: Passwords are hashed using bcrypt.js for added security.
+- **Secure Password Storage**: Passwords are encrypted with bcrypt.js to ensure security.
+- **Session Management**: Tokens are invalidated upon logout, ensuring a secure user experience.

-Tech Stack
+## 🛠️ Tech Stack
-Frontend: React (based on a YouTube tutorial)
+- **Frontend**: React (UI built with tutorial guidance)
-Backend: Node.js, Express.js, MongoDB
+- **Backend**: Node.js, Express.js, MongoDB
-Libraries: JSON Web Tokens (JWT), bcrypt.js, nodemailer
+- **Libraries**: JSON Web Tokens (JWT), bcrypt.js, nodemailer